brayanquirozurrutia/brayanquirozurrutia/README.md

 ## About Me

-🎓 I am a certified Systems Analyst currently pursuing a degree in Computer Engineering.
-My passion for technology and software development drives me to continuously learn and adapt to new technologies and languages.
+🎓 I am a Civil Mining Engineer and Computer Engineer.
+🚀 With a solid background in **Full Stack Development**, I specialize in building scalable and interactive web and mobile platforms using cutting-edge technologies.
+🌟 Passionate about leveraging technology to solve real-world problems and deliver optimized, user-centric solutions.

 ---